Ujué

-This fort can be visited from the inside.
-The entrance costs 2 euros and is paid on the spot.
-An audio guide is also available to learn the history of this fort.
+This fort can be visited inside.
+An audio guide is also available to learn about the history of this fort.

 Devotion to the Blessed Virgin of Ujué

-Inside this fortress is the valuable treasure of both the inhabitants of Ujué and many people from Navarre: the sculpture of the Blessed Virgin of Ujué.
-This statue is one of the finest, oldest and most revered examples of Romanesque sculpture in Navarre, dating from 1190.
-Several pilgrimages take place every year in honor of the Blessed Virgin of Ujué.
-Hundreds of people walk to Ujué from several nearby villages, some more than 25 kilometers away.
+Within this fort lies the valuable treasure of both the inhabitants of Ujué and many people from Navarra: the sculpture of the Holy Virgin of Ujué.
+This statue is one of the most beautiful, oldest, and most respected examples of Romanesque sculpture in Navarra, dating back to 1190.
+Every year, several pilgrimages are held in honor of the Holy Virgin of Ujué.
+Hundreds of people walk from different nearby villages to Ujué, some of which are over 25 kilometers away.
 This tradition has been taking place since the year 1043, usually at the end of April or beginning of May.

 Pilgrimage towards Ujué (in the background)